 Frequently Asked Questions About the Future of Larimer Square

 Q: Why is everyone talking about Larimer Square these days?

-The owners of Larimer Square are looking at options to redevelop the historic district.
-Their first plan called for adding two new towers on Larimer Square, one as high as 40 stories and a second up to 10 stories.
-That plan was later shelved, but Larimer Square’s owner and development partner are still exploring redevelopment options, and there is significant uncertainty about what might happen.
+In 2018 the long-time owner of Larimer Square proposed ideas to redevelop the historic district.
+The first plan called for adding two new towers on Larimer Square, one as high as 40 stories and a second up to 10 stories.
+That plan was later shelved, but Larimer Square’s owner and development partners continued to pursue redevelopment concepts, and there was significant uncertainty about what might happen.
 In December 2020 new owners purchased the block and have thus far signaled their intent to continue the legacy of rehabilitation and preservation.

 Q: How did Larimer Square become a historic district?